lawrenceyoon/React-Redux--Songs/README.md

 https://react-redux-songs.now.sh/

 ### `App Steps`
-1) Set up boilerplate (index & App), and installed redux and react-redux.
+1) Set up boilerplate (index & App), installed redux and react-redux, added Semantic-UI CDN for CSS.
 We are going to let Redux handle the state side of things, so made App a simple functional component.